 There is no known harmful effect of endogenous levels of calcium and vitamin D in the normal range on fertility.
 There are no data available on the effect of Accrete D3 film-coated tablets on fertility.

-There are no data the effect of this product on driving capacity and use of machines.
-An effect is, however, unlikely.
+There are no data on the effect of this product on the ability to driver or use machines, however an effect is unlikely.

 Adverse reactions are listed below, by system organ class and frequency.
 Frequencies are defined as:

 uncommon (>1/1,000 to <1/100); rare (>1/10,000 to <1/1,000); very rare (<1/10,000); not known (cannot be estimated from the available data).

 Immune system disorders

 Not known: Hypersensitivity reactions including pruritus, wheezing, urticaria and oropharyngeal swelling have been reported in the post-marketing environment.

 Very rare: Seen usually only in overdose, see 4.9: Milk-alkali syndrome

 Rare: Constipation, flatulence, nausea, abdominal pain, and diarrhoea.